June 10, 2025

 Action Step: Plan one engagement email to send to your subscribers this month.

 How Technology Helps: Local Line boosts retention by tracking customer preferences and automating personalized engagement emails.
-From reorder reminders to tailored product suggestions, these tools keep subscribers engaged, reduce churn, and strengthen customer loyalty—without extra manual effort.
+From reorder reminders to tailored product suggestions, these tools keep subscribers engaged, reduce churn, and strengthen customer loyalty, without extra manual effort.

 👉 For more retention tips, check out Local Line’s 3 unexpected ways to boost customer retention.

-Start your subscription program today
+Start your food hub subscription program today

 A successful subscription model creates stability, builds loyalty, and increases revenue.
 Whether you go with an à la carte model like we did or a pre-set box approach, the key is clear pricing, smooth fulfillment, and effective marketing.